• Nav Social Menu

 This post may contain affiliate links.
 Please read my disclosure for more information.

-Does your credit card bill make you break out in a sweat?
+Does your credit card debt make you break out in a sweat?
 Do you always seem to be out of pocket even though you work and earn a weekly wage?

 Or, you find that there are more ‘rainy days’ than you care to count?